welkinhealth/slate/source/data_api.html.md

 Expected scope for the notify endpoint: `welkin`

+The JWT `audience` field will be the same as the `notify_url` where notifications are being sent.

 Hash algorithm used by Welkin in creating the JWT: `HS256`

 **To be provided to Welkin:**